 Education and Experience: Bachelor of Arts degree in English, with Honors, University of Florida.
 Continuing education credits in web development tools, web graphics, and AutoCAD.

-Personal Interests: Performing with The Encore Singers, creating art from found and recycled objects, volunteering with Activate Good at Wake Relief, cooking, and learning something new.
+Personal Interests: Volunteering at Wake Relief and Activate Good, building new Lego creations, creating art from found and recycled objects, cooking, and learning something new.

 Certifications: Licensed Private Investigator in North Carolina.
 Certified Fraud Examiner, Association of Certified Fraud Examiners.

 Affiliations: Member of National Association of Professional Background Screeners.
 Member of Triangle Society for Human Resource Management.
 Member of Phi Beta Kappa.

 What are some notable or memorable projects?
 I was part of the system design team for two projects at RMA (now Protus3) as a subcontractor to O’Brien/Atkins: the North Carolina National Guard Headquarters and State of North Carolina Emergency Operations Center, and the New State Laboratory for Public Health and Medical Examiners Office.
 Both facilities were constructed near our office, and it was exciting to see a two-dimensional drawing become a three-dimensional building.
 The other memorable project is an embezzlement investigation where the suspect pled guilty and paid restitution to our client.
 The challenge of that case was to try to take a complex financial situation, compare it to the company standard and normal practice, and make the results as clear and simple as possible to illustrate the theft.